Chair, Associate Professor

 ART 318.
 Graphic Design I. Typography; Students will engage the fundamental principles of design in structured and experimental ways.
 There will be primary focus on typography: its history, organization, and the relationship between the expressive quality of form and the communication of meaning.
 We will work both with our hands and also in the digital environment; exploring the basic type and layout capabilities the computer affords (Adobe Illustrator and InDesign).
 (3)

 ART 324.
-Photography II.
+Digital Photography II.
 Continuation of .
-Analog and Digital processes explored creatively within the margins of contemporary photographic concepts and methods.
-Prerequisite: or or or consent of instructor.
+Photography explored creatively, informed by contemporary artistic concepts and methods.
+Students may explore documentary, artistic, and/or commercial practices, studio portrait lighting, animated 'moving' images, entrepreneurial possibilities.
+Prerequisite: or or consent of instructor.
 (3)

 ART 325.
 Cinema.
 A study of the cinematic arts from its inception to current times.
 The focus will be on the critical film theory and aesthetic, technological, historical progression of the world cinema.
 (4)